8 min read

 One mind-body system that is very important for overall health is the digestive system.
 The digestive system is highly connected to the mind and can be referred to as the second brain.
 The digestive system is an example of how the body affects mental states.
 Serotonin is a neurotransmitter that is produced in the stomach.
 Serotonin is involved in many biological processes and is also important in mood and cognitive processing.
 Therefore maintaining digestive health is very important for maintaining mental health as well.
 Inversely, stress and negative emotions also commonly result in physical gut symptoms.
 Stress and anxiety can worsen symptoms of gut health conditions such as Chron’s disease.
 Therefore reducing stress and improving emotional health can improve digestive health.

 Mental health and stress levels are also significant for maintaining heart health.
 The sympathetic nervous system is activated by stress in the body.
 There are often physical reactions when you feel stressed, such as increased heart rate and blood pressure.
-Meditation, mindfulness, and breathing exercises can decrease the activity of the sympathetic nervous system, which results in decreases in those physical reactions.
+Meditation, mindfulness, and breathing exercises can decrease the sympathetic nervous system's activity, which decreases those physical reactions.
 This can help to improve overall cardiovascular health and decrease the chances of developing cardiovascular health conditions.

 Chronic stress, which is high-stress levels over a long time, has many adverse effects on health.
 Chronic stress can lead to digestive health problems, skin conditions, hair loss, etc. Using meditation to decrease chronic stress levels, improve the stress response and improve emotional regulation can benefit overall health promotion.
 In addition, achieving a mind and body relaxed state can positively impact sleep.
 Improving sleep quality has many benefits for the physical body, including improving immune systems and immune response.
 An improved immune system increases the body’s ability to fight infections, viruses and diseases prevention.
 Improved sleep can also help someone engage in other healthy lifestyle activities such as exercise and healthy eating habits.